markusschloesser/MackieC4_P3/README.md

 What works:

 			1. Script get detected in Live 11
 			2. C4 is usable and shows parameter names, encoders can be used and pushing them defaults value

-			3. track switching works, also parameter bank switching and device switching for device mode.
+			3. track switching works, also parameter bank switching and device switching for device mode (err just broke that).
 Sends etc also work in track mode
+			4. (solved, works now) Parameter names do not get properly shortened, even though the code looks very similar to the Mackie Sources.
+See the 2 Photos in Google Photos for comparison https://photos.app.goo.gl/m3NXgJcQeLvtHaZZA~~

 What doesn't work: